 - Has a knock-down coupler for easy assembly

 - The Tap ‘N’ Go cutting head makes for excellent trimming

 A well-maintained lawn is the joy of every homeowner.
 No piece of garden equipment can help you maintain your lawn better than a gas-powered weed eater.

 These weed wackers chop through thick and stubborn grass in a matter of minutes.
-Plus, they help you save on time so they don’t need any recharging as in the case of battery weed eaters.
+Plus, they help you save on time because they don’t need any recharging as do battery powered weed eaters.